EthWorks/ethereum.rb/README.md

 ## Ethereum ruby

-This library has been forked from [ethereum-ruby](https://github.com/DigixGlobal/ethereum-ruby).
+This library has been forked from [ethereum-ruby](https://github.com/DigixGlobal/ethereum-ruby) by DigixGlobal Pte Ltd (https://dgx.io).

 ## License